AhriFoxSnek/Kitsunetsuki/README.md

 If you are a creepy paranoid person, or a fool who think you will earn money through crypto, you can send me XMR:
 `46hTTHLdyurHz9g8oVAaJ2TJXHCa1RQPXMewMope49nwiJi12zTd7YAYjhGphLceySAo4kXzTCXv898gBbiNBdX1R1LZ229`

-## My question isn't on here!! 😡
+## Q: My question isn't on here!? 😡

 Sorry about that, babe.
 You can ask for help on the [Official Kitsunetsuki Discord](https://discord.gg/NVFJKgG).
 Invite code is `NVFJKgG`

-# Terms of Service
+# ✨ Terms of Service

 There are none, I've never banned anyone from the bot.
 That said, I reserve the right to ban anyone from it.
 The bot may stop service at any time.

-# Privacy Policy
+# ✨ Privacy Policy

 I store server IDs and user IDs when a server or user has created a setting, such as tarot bans.
 I may see username, server, and channel in the logs when a command errors in some way, for debugging purposes.
 I don't really pay attention though.